 \section{Results}

 We present the results for the three tasks in Table \ref{tab:results_overall}, for Italian (GITA), Standard Basque (BasPhyCo) and Western Basque (BasPhyCo\textsubscript{west}).

 \paragraph{Italian}

-The multilingual Llama-3.1-70B-It model achieved the highest performance in accuracy and consistency metrics, while Latxa-3.1-70B-It outperforms other models in terms of verifiability.
-Conversely, Italian-pretrained models (Minerva-7B-It and LlaMAntino-3-8B-It) yield the lowest performance across all evaluated tasks, with Minerva-7B-It showing notably inferior results compared to LlaMAntino-3-8B-It.
+The multilingual Llama-3.1-70B-It model achieved the highest performance in accuracy and consistency metrics, while Latxa-3.1-70B-It outperformed other models in terms of verifiability.
+Conversely, Italian-pretrained models (Minerva-7B-It and LlaMAntino-3-8B-It) yielded the lowest performance across all evaluated tasks, with Minerva-7B-It showing notably inferior results compared to LlaMAntino-3-8B-It.

 Notably, Basque-trained Latxa models outperformed Italian-specific models when evaluated on Italian data.
 Specifically, the smaller Latxa-8B-It model, despite being comparable in size to the Italian models, consistently surpassed LlaMAntino-3-8B-It across all tasks.
 This performance advantage can be attributed to Latxa's continual pretraining approach \cite{etxaniz-etal-2024-latxa}, which effectively mitigates catastrophic forgetting from its base model, Llama-2.